fenago/snowflake-intro/lab1_snowflake/getting_started_with_snowflake.md

 - Providers can establish revocable, fine-grained access to shares.
 - Data sharing is simple and safe, especially compared to older data sharing methods, which were often manual and insecure, such as transferring large `.csv` files across the internet.

-Positive
-: **Cross-region & cross-cloud data sharing** To share data across regions or cloud platforms, you must set up replication.
-This is outside the scope of this lab, but more information is available in [this Snowflake article](https://www.snowflake.com/trending/what-is-data-replication).

 Snowflake uses secure data sharing to provide account usage data and sample data sets to all Snowflake accounts.
 In this capacity, Snowflake acts as the data provider of the data and all other accounts.